hyperledgendary/full-stack-asset-transfer-guide/README.md

 This workshop will demonstrate how a generic asset transfer solution can be modeled and deployed to take advantage of a blockchains qualitites of service.

+The workshop will be split into three sections:
+- Smart Contract Development
+- Client Application Development
+- Cloud Native Fabric Deployment

 **OBJECTIVES:**

 - Show how an Asset Transfer smart contract can be written to encapsulate business logic